Jovan Malcolm

-Jovan Anthony Malcolm (born 10 December 2002) is an English professional footballer who plays as a forward for club Stevenage.
+Jovan Anthony Malcolm (born 10 December 2002) is an English professional footballer who plays as a forward for club York City, on loan from club Stevenage.

 Career

 Malcolm began his career with West Bromwich Albion, having joined their academy at the age of six, and in 2019 was linked with a transfer away from the club.
 He signed a new three-year contract with the club in July 2021.

 He moved on loan to League One club Accrington Stanley in August 2021.
 He had also been linked with a move to Shrewsbury Town.
 He made his Accrington debut on 4 September, appearing as a substitute alongside Ethan Hamilton, who was also making his debut.
 The loan was terminated in January 2022 after Malcolm was recalled by West Bromwich Albion.

 On 11 February 2022, Malcolm joined National League side Solihull Moors on a one-month loan deal.
 He made his Solihull debut a few days later, in the FA Trophy.

 On 17 January 2023, he made his first team debut and for West Brom in a 4–0 home win against Chesterfield, appearing as a substitute in a FA Cup third round replay match, and scoring the last of West Brom's goals.
 On 26 April 2023, he made his Football League debut for West Brom, in a 2–0 away defeat against Sheffield United.

 He moved on loan to League One club Cheltenham Town in September 2023.
 He was sent back to his parent club on 2 January 2024.

 He was released by West Brom at the end of the 2023–24 season.

 On 21 September 2024, Malcolm joined National League side Gateshead on a two-year deal, having previously appeared for them in pre-season as a trialist.

 On 11 August 2025, Malcolm joined League One side Stevenage for a five-figure transfer fee, signing a two year contract.
+On 29 January 2026, Malcolm joined League Two side Barrow on loan until the end of the season.

+In August 2026, Malcolm joined York City on loan until January 2027.